chris-belcher/electrum-personal-server/README.md

   [verify the digital signatures](https://bitcoin.stackexchange.com/questions/50185/how-to-verify-bitcoin-core-release-signing-keys) of any binaries before running them, or compile from source.
 The Bitcoin node must have wallet enabled, and must have the RPC server switched on (`server=1` in bitcoin.conf).
-On first run, it is recommended to create a wallet dedicated to Electrum Personal 	Server using the command line argument `bitcoin-cli createwallet EPS true`.
+On first run, it is recommended to create a wallet dedicated to Electrum Personal Server using the command line argument `bitcoin-cli createwallet electrumpersonalserver true`.

 * If you dont already have it, download and install [Electrum bitcoin wallet](https://electrum.org/), and set up your Electrum